 - 1. With forty-eight (48) hours prior notification, except for urgent circumstances, the immediate administrator may reasonably require the unit member to attend faculty meetings and to perform other on-site professional duties, such as bus loading and parent conferences, which extend beyond the seven (7) hour workday. - 2.
 Where the immediate administrator requires unit members attendance at such duties as parent meetings, open house, and other activities which require the unit member to return to the school site, unit members shall be released as soon as possible after the instructional day, irrespective of the seven hour on site requirement.
 Any such early release shall be predicated upon all pupil supervision needs being assured. - 3.
 It is understood that unit members assigned to programs such as Outdoor Education may have duties and responsibilities that regularly require their attendance on site up to twenty-four (24) hours per day. - 4.
-DSP unit members required to supervise or instruct pupils beyond seven (7) hours routinely, shall be compensated in accordance with Article IX, Section H. DSE unit members assigned to a classroom teaching position that requires a teacher to supervise or instruct pupils beyond the seven (7) hour day, routinely will have a specific assignment designation for extended day, as described in detail in the Appendix H attached hereto regarding extended day, and shall be compensated in accordance with the provisions of said Appendix and Section H of Article IX.
+Unit members required to supervise or instruct pupils, beyond seven (7) hours routinely, shall be compensated in accordance with Article IX, Section H.